Minions/Fools.spec/README.md

 A valid Fools implementation contains the following pieces.

 * **Giberish**: language services.
 Code transformations service.
 Can compile, refactor, and manage history for chunks of Fools code.
-* **Runtime**: The core VM.
+* **World**: The core VM.
 Provides runtime constructs to execute code.
 These are Fools, Secret Messages, Secret Locations, Loot, Cities, and Thunks.
 * **Platform**: Exposes platform services in a uniform way to Fools code.
+These services are brought into the World indirectly, via core functionality written in Fools.

 Some parts of these components are provided directly by the implementation.
 Some are written in Fools and compiled into the implementation.